-Big Bang Share Moments Without T.O.P, K-Pop Group Teases Final Video Together
+Big Bang Share Moments Without T.O.P., K-Pop Group Teases Final Video Together

 A post shared by TOP LIKES ♡ (@choiseunghyun_likes) on

-Apparently, the Big Bang member experienced some health issues making him unfit to join the ceremony.
-An official from the Choongnam Nonsan Military Base confirmed to local reporters that T.O.P. remained at the army’s infirmary during the said event.
+Apparently, the Big Bang member experienced some health issues that made him unfit to join the ceremony.
+An official from the Choongnam Nonsan Military Base confirmed to local reporters that T.O.P. remained at the army’s infirmary during the event.
 However, officials refused to disclose specific details of T.O.P.’s sickness.

 The Big Bang member is set to exit from the army base to kick off his two-week training in another camp following his assignment as a police officer at the Gangnam Police Station.
-T.O.P. will be spending the rest of his military service away from the battlefield and remain in a less strenuous department.
+T.O.P. will spend the rest of his military service away from the battlefield and remain in a less strenuous department.
 The oldest member of Big Bang is expected to be conscripted into the military for at least 21 months.

 “It’s not about what will happen if I am gone for a while, but more about being positive, (I want to) just do well with what I am doing right now without thinking too much.
 Let’s have a new start when I come back with that kind of positive mind.”

-Meanwhile, Big Bang teased its fans with a clip from their upcoming DVD titled Big Bang’s 2017 Welcoming Collection.
-The said video will feature scenes from Big Bang’s photo shoot for a calendar and interviews including the so-called “time capsule interview” wherein they share messages for themselves and their avid fans five years from now.
+Meanwhile, Big Bang teased its fans with a clip from their upcoming DVD, titled Big Bang’s 2017 Welcoming Collection.
+The video will feature scenes from Big Bang’s photo shoot for a calendar and interviews including the so-called “time capsule interview” wherein they share messages for themselves and their avid fans five years from now.
 Big Bang will also treat their fans with a photo book and calendar.

-The said video marks the last time that all five members of Big Bang will be together.
+The video marks the last time that all five members of Big Bang will be together.

 “This video probably will be the last video for a while featuring all five of us,” Taeyang said.

-It might take a while before the K-Pop group reunite once again as G-Dragon and Taeyang will also take part in their military service within the year.
+It might take a while before the K-pop group reunites once again; G-Dragon and Taeyang will also take part in their military service within the year.

-Big Bang officially debuted in August 2006 and gained worldwide success in the next few years.
+Big Bang officially debuted in August of 2006 and gained worldwide success over the next few years.
 Big Bang’s single “Fantastic Baby,” which was released on March 7, 2012, brought international popularity to the group, including in the U.S. In fact, the song was featured in an episode of Glee and in the trailer for Pitch Perfect 2.

 Check out Big Bang’s big hit “Fantastic Baby” in the video below.